 Features of the HR.com prep course include:

-• 24 hours of live online blended learning classes with an HR practitioner and HRM
+• up to 36 hours of live online blended learning classes with an HR practitioner and HRM

 • 6 study manuals, each covering the body of knowledge as prescribed by HRCI

 • Online practice exams

 A couple of well known exam preparation resources are available, however their correspondence based product has not proven to drive high turnover of successful pass rates.
 As you will see within this product demonstration, HR.com Exam Prep Course is proficient, reliable and intimate.
 The key ingredients to supporting fellow professionals get certified.